etwk/blog/content/lists/books.md

 - [ ] Minority Leader: How to Lead from the Outside and Make Real Change (Stacey Abrams) #human-rights #racism #discrimination #must
 - [ ] A Brief History of Equality (Thomas Piketty) #history
 - [ ] Revenge of the Tipping Point: Overstories, Superspreaders, and the Rise of Social Engineering (Malcolm Gladwell)
+- [ ] Outraged: Why We Fight About Morality and Politics and How to Find Common Ground (Kurt Gray) #morality #must
+- [ ] Rat City: Overcrowding and Urban Derangement in the Rodent Universes of John B. Calhoun (Jon Adams, Edmund Ramsden)
+- [ ] Everything to Play For: An Insider's Guide to How Videogames are Changing Our World (Marijam Did) #game

 ## Spirituality
 - [ ] Not Quite Nirvana: A Skeptic's Journey to Mindfulness #must #memoir